oleskatony/cloudresumechallenge/README.md

 ![Website](https://img.shields.io/website?down_color=red&down_message=offline&label=antoleska.net&style=plastic&up_color=green&up_message=online&url=https%3A%2F%2Fantoleska.net)

-This project aims to create a static website architecture with frontend and backend components, utilizing various AWS services such as S3, CloudFront, Route 53, API Gateway, Lambda, and DynamoDB.
+This project aims to create a static website architecture with front-end and back-end components, utilizing various AWS services such as S3, CloudFront, Route 53, API Gateway, Lambda, and DynamoDB.
 The primary objectives are to host a static website on an S3 bucket, handle DNS, CDN, and SSL certificates using CloudFront and Route 53, and implement a visitor counter for the website using serverless solutions provided by AWS API Gateway, Lambda, and DynamoDB.

-This repository contains all the files related to the frontend of the challenge.
-If you're interested in exploring the Terraform configuration, Lambda fuction, and GitHub actions then check out the [backend repository.](https://github.com/oleskatony/crc-backend)
+This repository contains all the files related to the front-end of the challenge.
+If you're interested in exploring the Terraform configuration, Lambda fuction, and GitHub actions then check out the [back-end repository.](https://github.com/oleskatony/crc-back-end)

 ![resourcemapexample](https://github.com/oleskatony/cloudresumechallenge/blob/main/crcarchitecture.png)

 ## Components

-- Frontend: The website's frontend is hosted on an S3 bucket and includes HTML, CSS, and JavaScript files.
+- Frontend: The website's front-end is hosted on an S3 bucket and includes HTML, CSS, and JavaScript files.
 The JavaScript code is responsible for making API calls to update the visitor count.

-- API Gateway: An API Gateway is set up to receive requests from the frontend and forward them to the Lambda function.
-It acts as a bridge between the frontend and backend components, handling the incoming requests and routing them to the appropriate backend service.
+- API Gateway: An API Gateway is set up to receive requests from the front-end and forward them to the Lambda function.
+It acts as a bridge between the front-end and back-end components, handling the incoming requests and routing them to the appropriate back-end service.

 - Lambda Function: The Lambda function plays a crucial role in this project.
 It is responsible for updating the visitor count stored in DynamoDB and returning a response to the API Gateway.
 The Lambda function is written in Python and executed in a serverless environment.
 It retrieves the current visitor count from DynamoDB, increments it, updates the count in DynamoDB, and sends a response back to the API Gateway.